hichamov/documentation/Istio/README.md

 * Observability: Istio’s robust tracing, monitoring, and logging features give you deep insights into your service mesh deployment

+### Architecture

+An Istio service mesh is logically split into a data plane and a control plane.

+* The data plane is composed of a set of intelligent proxies (Envoy) deployed as sidecars.
+These proxies mediate and control all network communication between microservices.
+They also collect and report telemetry on all mesh traffic.

+* The control plane manages and configures the proxies to route traffic.

+Components:

+* Envoy: A high-performance proxy developed in C++ to mediate all inbound and outbound traffic for all services in the service mesh, it allows traffic control with rich routing rules for http, grpc .., network resiliency, security and authentication.

+* Istiod: Istiod provides service discovery, configuration and certificate management, and converts high-level rules into Envoy specific configuration, enables service-to-service authentication & encryption, and acts as a CA for all services in the mesh.

 ### Traffic Management